munzekm/MeganMunzek/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/munzekm/MeganMunzek/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Contact Information
+munzekm@allegheny.edu
+megan.munzek14@gmail.com

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+You can use the [editor on GitHub](https://github.com/munzekm/MeganMunzek/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.